talbs1986/simplego/scenarios/README.md

 ## contents
 ### Job
-The application which processes some functionality that suppose to shutdown afterwards
+An application which processes some functionality and then suppose to shutdown

 ### Service
-The application which runs until sigterm and provides a web server for interactions
+An application which runs until sigterm and provides a web server for health checks and API

+### Messaging Consumer
+An application which runs until sigterm and provides server for health checks and messaging consumer